udacity/create-your-own-adventure/english/plugh/outside/outside1.md

 *Pstst*.
 Can of soda is opened.
 You drink slowly and enjoy it.

-However your inner voice stars raising up.
+However your inner voice starts raising up.
 You think you noticed some movement.

 [Look around](outside1/outside.md)